 Gayathri: [31:35] It came out to be a wonderful class.

 Jay: [31:38] Well, thank you.
 It’s really easy to bring out the narrative content of these games and to teach important concepts about literature and storytelling via gaming.

-[31:54] Today, in this morning’s class, we talked about the difference between realism and romance, and we’d been building toward that for several class periods, as we looked at “Lord of the Rings” as a romance novel, and a romance game, and contrasted that with realistic characters.
+[31:54] Today, in this morning’s class, we talked about the difference between realism and romance, and we’d been building toward that for several, several class periods, as we looked at “Lord of the Rings” as a romance novel, and a romance game, and contrasted that with realistic characters.

 [32:18] We contrasted the hero versus villain, the good versus evil in a romance, versus more complex, interior characters in a realistic novel.
 It was able to bring out things that students, of course, understood about the novel, but perhaps had never thought of them.
 That’s part of what education is.